-- The following staffing metrics will be used as part of the budget setting process to identify areas for potential savings; - Total Staff Costs as a percentage of Revenue Income (RI) the target range has been set between 72% and 75% for secondary schools and between 75% and 78% for primary schools. - Teaching Staff % of RI the target range has been set between 49% and 54% for secondary schools and between 45% and 49% for primary schools. - Curriculum Support Staff % of RI the target range has been set between 10% and 12% for secondary schools and 15% and 18% for primary schools. - Non-Curriculum Support Staff % of RI the target range has been set between 9% and 11% for secondary schools and 10% and 13% for primary schools.
+- 4.21 The following metrics will be used as part of the budget setting process to identify areas for potential savings; - Total Staff Costs as a percentage of Revenue Income (RI) the target range has been set between 73% and 76% for secondary schools and between 76% and 79% for primary schools. - Teaching Staff % the target range has been set between 50% and 55% for secondary schools and between 46% and 50% for primary schools. - Curriculum Support Staff % the target range has been set between 11% and 13% for secondary schools and 16% and 19% for primary schools. - Curriculum Staff % (Teaching and Education Support combined) the target range has been set between 61% and 68% for secondary schools and 62% and 69% for primary schools. - Non-Curriculum Staff % the target range has been set between 9% and 11% for